atomisthq/docs/docs/user/index.md

 When you first sign up, you'll be asked to authenticate with GitHub.
 Once you've authenticated, you'll create a new Atomist workspace.
-Associate a GitHub organization with the Atomist workspace to start getting events.
-Atomist will ask your permission to create the needed webhook(s).
+Associate a GitHub organization with the Atomist workspace to start the Drift Report analysis.

 For more information on how Atomist integrates with GitHub, see the [GitHub integration][atomist-github] documentation.

-The Atomist web interface will show you events, e.g., new commits and issue and pull request activity, from GitHub.
+The Atomist web interface will also show you events, e.g., new commits and issue and pull request activity, from GitHub.

 [www]: https://atomist.com/ (Atomist - How Teams Deliver Software)